 Where to catch Dolphinfish

-The dolphinfish can be found worldwide in tropical and warm temperate seas, the dolphinfish is pelagic, schooling, and migratory.
+The Dolphinfish can be found worldwide in tropical and warm temperate seas, the Dolphinfish is pelagic, schooling, and migratory.
 Though occasionally caught from an ocean pier, it is basically a deep-water species, inhabiting the surface of the open ocean.
-The following list includes additional details on where to catch this fish:
+The following list includes places where you can catch Dolphinfish: